Elderly gaming, yes, video games for older people, sounds odd, but seniors use the concept to stay connected.

 Similar to Star Wars, gaming is bringing grandma and grandson together in ways unforeseen.
 Who thought Super Mario Bros would bridge generations and create great recreation and strategic engagement for America’s seniors?

 Recent data has revealed that over 40-percent of British seniors are playing video games regularly.
+Most of the people who play video games, use 2042 hacks to make the gameplay much better and interesting.

 Also, 25-percent of seniors in America have acknowledged their proclivity for digital video games in the past five years.